ryanarnold/pokemon-roster-builder/README.md

 ## Integration with Poke API

-The app itself doesn't store any specifi pokemon data.
+The app itself doesn't store any specific pokemon data.
 It only stores 2 things:

 - The user's roster
 - The Pokemon IDs under each roster